 To begin with, as stated above, there was nothing particularly special about the strategy of acquiring a European operation to use as a ‘Trojan Horse’ for an African invasion.
 Further, purchasing the asset came with a substantial abandonment liability—the legal requirement to restore an oil production facility to as close to its natural state at the end of production.
 This “abandex” was estimated at $300 million “at first glance”—a significant sum of money for an asset with “weak reserves and very little production life”.
 If the strategy was to raise debt backed by the cashflows, it’s hard to see how it would have worked.

-This is not the story of a young man who decided on an innovative strategy to break into an established industry or upend the old order.
 The biggest clue that this was a bad idea came from “Edgar” (my favorite character in the whole story), an English banker who had been doing oil and gas deals for longer than Adenuga had been alive.
 He insisted on being paid upfront—a clear sign that he had no confidence in the deal or the strategy.
 But where he might have intended that as a warning to Adenuga to let it go, he interpreted it as a love of money by Edgar.

 On and on it went.
 When he was advised by the people he was paying a significant amount of money to advise him to only bid $1 for the asset (plus the ‘abandex’), he instead advised his advisers to bid $50 million.
 Anyone who has had close dealings with a Nigerian “big man” will recognize this type of behavior very well.